Tom Jolliffe takes a look at the career of action heroine Cynthia Rothrock…

 There were some other standouts of that prolific period through the 90’s.
 Infamous indie action company, PM Entertainment, known for a gleeful penchant for big scale action on low budgets, were a breeding ground for big name stunt men.
 A few of the action titans crossed paths with PM, and Rothrock was among them with the enjoyable, Guardian Angel.
 She also made something of an enjoyable step away from type with Sworn To Justice.
 The film, which greatly benefits from having Mako and Brad Dourif in the cast, saw Rothrock developing psychic powers in order to track down the killers of her sister and gain revenge.
 All this, whilst the film marked probably the first picture she’d done playing up to her sex symbol image.
 There’s often not much time for that business when you’re always fighting, but Sworn To Justice laced in a few more erotic elements among the action, and whilst the psychic aspect is a little goofy, it’s still something that gives the film a unique twist for the genre, and Rothrock delivered one of her most rounded performances.
 It’s also well worth checking out Irresistible Force which teamed Rothrock with Stacy Keach, doing Die Hard in a mall (from director Kevin Hooks, who’d already done Die Hard on a plane in Passenger 57).
 Additionally, Undefeatable and Honor and Glory have become notorious entries in the so bad they’re great camp.
 For more comedic fare, a double with the late Corey Haim, Fast Getaway (and its slightly less enjoyable sequel) was a lot of fun.

 There was a quiet period of time from 2004-2010(ish) that seemed to hit a lot of the action icons of the 90’s video market (for differing reasons) but nostalgia laden action like The Expendables saw a resurgence.
-Speaking of which, with talk of a fourth film, as well as long gestating rumours of a female lead spinoff (that is seemingly on ice), it’s probably time that Rothrock got the green light to suit up for an Expendables outing.
+Speaking of which, with renewed talk of a fourth film, it’s probably time that Rothrock got the green light to suit up for an Expendables outing.
 With Rothrock in demand, and still looking fantastic, it would be great to see her get that shot on the big stage that has eluded her somewhat in the West.